Buy Honey In-store

 Flowering once every 10 years, this honey is the jewel of the south.
 Heavenly in flavour and taste.
 Karri Honey is very smooth on the palate, take care, very addictive.

-A silky smooth texture with toffee apple and candy floss undertones.
-White gum honey crystallizes with a fine granule thus making it a favourite for creamed honey.
+A silky smooth texture is typical of White Gum honey.
+This honey has soft toffee-apple and candyfloss undertones.
+White Gum honey typically crystallises with a fine granule thus making it a favourite for creamed honey.
+The smooth bark is notable for being covered in a talc-like powder.

 Rich with the taste of Spring flowers, wildflower honey has a myriad of flavours as the bees gorge themselves on the first feast of the season.
 An infinitely changing taste from year to year.